Some of the content on this page is not intended for users outside the U.S.

 Individual Access to Medicines Intended to Treat Serious Diseases

-When it isn't possible for a patient to enroll in a clinical trial, we consider requests for access to the medical products for individual patient use, or through an expanded access protocol when appropriate.
+Wherever possible, use of an investigational medicinal product by a patient as part of a clinical trial is preferable to managed access because clinical trials generate data regarding efficacy and safety.
+When it isn't possible for a patient to enroll in a clinical trial, we consider requests for access to the medicinal products for individual patient use or through an expanded access protocol when appropriate.
 Various regulatory mechanisms exist in different countries to provide managed access to medicinal products and, as a result, local and/or regional variations in managed access will occur.

-Cell Therapy Managed Access
+View Managed Access Position StatementCell Therapy Managed Access

 Our managed access program for cell therapy varies regionally as a result of the unique regulatory mechanisms in different areas and countries worldwide.
-Since investigational medical products have not yet received regulatory approval, their potential risks and benefits are not yet established.
+Since investigational medicinal products have not yet received regulatory approval, their potential risks and benefits are not yet established.
 It is important for physicians and patients to consider all possible benefits and risks when seeking access to an investigational medicinal product.

-Gilead will evaluate these requests individually.
-We may provide physician-requested managed access to cell therapies for patients with no other available therapies and for patients who are not eligible to participate in a current Gilead clinical trial.
-We'll acknowledge receipt of the request via a call or email as soon as possible.
+Gilead will evaluate these requests on a case-by-case basis.
+While access to investigational cell therapies outside of clinical trials remains extremely limited and approval is not guaranteed, we are committed to considering requests for patients who have exhausted all other treatment options and are not eligible for ongoing Gilead clinical trials.
+We will acknowledge receipt of the request via a call or email as soon as possible.

 How to Submit a Request